 Counter space aboard vessels is limited, thus reducing the food preparation area before cooking.

-To reduce mess or avoid feeling confined, bring the cutting board outside.
+To reduce mess or avoid feeling confined in the galley boat, bring the cutting board outside.
 Food that drops during preparation is easily rinsed away with a hose compared to on the carpet in the boat’s interior.

 Now You Know The Function Of A Boat Galley

-It is challenging to describe the galley aboard a boat is it is highly subjective to the size of the vessel.
+It is challenging to describe what is the galley on a boat as it is highly subjective to the size of the vessel.
 Galley’s provide an unmatched level of convenience for the occupants rather than finding public grills or dining at restaurants.
-We have used small and large galleys and find that no matter the size, they are beneficial.
+I have used small and large galleys and find that no matter the size, they are beneficial.
 If you’re not into boating conjure up your own boat galley ideas.